 You may also be offered an opportunity to participate in a clinical trial.

-- Melanoma is always surgically removed in a procedure called a wide local excision.
-The surgeon will cut out the melanoma and some skin around it (wider or safety margin).
+- wide local excision – cuts out the melanoma and some skin around it (wider margin)

 Expert content reviewers: